 QUESTIONS ABOUT THE DAY CAMP PROGRAM

 Why is your program two weeks long?
 Studies show that one of the greatest gifts of a quality camp experience is developing supportive relationships.
 Our past experience has shown us that a longer program helps relationships to develop and stick in a meaningful way.
+Our goals are to see growth in character, skills, relationships and faith.
+The second week is essential to maximize growth in those ways.

 Can campers sign up for more than one session?
 Yes, if space is available.